 Students are not permitted to possess, use/consume or distribute alcohol or alcohol paraphernalia in the residence halls, or on University-owned or controlled property and official University events.
+This includes being in the presence of alcohol or alcohol paraphernalia.
 Students who are under 21 are not permitted to possess or use alcohol at any time (including all semester breaks), whether on- or off-campus.